OverkillGuy/pyhuffman/README.md

 	make test

 Or use the implementation as a library.
 See the `tests/` folder for examples using the library.
+See the documentation by running

+	make docs docs-serve
+and following the provided link

 The code formatter can be run via